Ryan3389/README-Generator/README.md

 # README Generator

 ## Description
-Using the inquirer package, answer a few questions, then based on your answers, a new readme file is dynamically generated
+This project used the inquirer package to provide the user with a series of questions in the terminal.
+Based on the answers submitted, that data will be used to create a new README.md file for your project.

 ## Table of Contents
 - [Installation](#installation)